 Besides being one of the only Irish-owned bars in Macau, Duffy’s Irish Bar is a must if you are looking to have a relaxing afternoon or night with a glass of whiskey and friends.
 Amongst a wide list of drinks is rare and Irish imported Proper Twelve.
 They have some other whiskeys you won’t find elsewhere in town.
 Check their Facebook page to stay updated.

 Whisky Bar at StarWorld Macau

 Boasting an incredible view from–yes, you guessed it right–Altira’s 38th floor, this is one of the quietest and most relaxing terrace bars in the region.
-Besides cocktails, mocktails and other spirits, its whiskey list is astonishing: starting with Scottish and Irish, it then offers exotic Japanese, Bourbon and Single Malt whiskies.
+Besides cocktails, mocktails, and other spirits, its whiskey list is astonishing: starting with Scottish and Irish, it then offers exotic Japanese, bourbon, and single malt whiskies too.

-Hibiki Harmony & Super Nikka (Japan), John Jameson (Ireland), Johnnie Walker and Macallan (Scotland) are just some of their most budget-friendly choices, ranging from MOP $88 to $300 a glass.
+Hibiki Harmony & Super Nikka (Japan), John Jameson (Ireland), Johnnie Walker, and Macallan (Scotland) are just some of their most budget-friendly choices, ranging from MOP $88 to MOP $300 a glass.
 Check its full menu here and keep up with their Facebook page as well.

 Sky 21 Bar & Restaurant

 Without a doubt, this bar has the best 180º views of both Macau and Taipa!
 With a menu featuring more than 30 different whiskeys, there’s something for everyone: Scottish, Irish, but also American and Japanese brands.
 Their selection might not be as extensive as other places in town, but the view would surely make for a unique experience.
 Sip your whiskey and enjoy the stunning sunset!
 Check their menu and be sure to book a table before you get there.